 This is a website about Rebecca Marquardt (Loops) built and maintained by Rebecca Marquardt (Loops), so why don’t I stop talking in the third person and tell you who Rebecca Marquardt (Loops (I)) is (am)?
 First and foremost I am a self-proclaimed master of parentheses who may or may not use them right but definitely uses them a lot.

 I was born and raised in Texas (Fort Worth and later Fischer).
-In high school I played oboe (I ranked 2nd in the whole state!), I sang in a few choirs at school, and I was the head drum major of my marching band (the one on a podium who waves her arms around in front of the band and assumes they’re following her tempos).
+In high school I played oboe (I ranked 2nd in the whole state!), I sang in three choirs at school, and I was the head drum major of my marching band, the one on a podium who waves her arms around in front of the band and assumes they’re following her tempos.

-I earned Bachelors and Masters degrees in music from LSU and the Cincinnati Conservatory and played oboe professionally for a hot second before quitting music entirely to pursue comedy in Chicago (I always wanted to act but was terribly shy as a kid, music helped me gain the confidence I needed to get up in front of people and actually be seen- thanks Mr. Munsell!!).
+I earned Bachelors and Masters degrees in music from LSU and the Cincinnati Conservatory and played oboe professionally for a hot second before quitting music entirely to pursue comedy in Chicago.
+I always wanted to act but was terribly shy as a kid until music helped me gain the confidence I needed to get up in front of people and actually be seen.
+Thanks Mr. Munsell!!

 After nearly eight years honing my work as a stage performer in Chicago, I packed up and moved to New York.
 I taught music at School of Rock in Brooklyn, played guitar at kids birthday parties, hosted trivia, and booked my first national tour playing the host of Odd Squad LIVE!, a ridiculously funny show for kids that let me improvise with audience members.

 I also do a cappella covers of popular songs on a looper which is most frequently described as, “It’s like watching your mom rap, but dope.”